-The piriformis muscle is one of the muscles responsible for external rotation of your hip and aids in such simple movements as walking and maintaining your balance.
+The piriformis muscle is one of the muscles responsible for external rotation of your hip and aids in such simple movements as walking or running and maintaining your balance.
 “A healthy sciatic nerve passes under the piriformis muscle,” said Dr. Rosen, “but in some cases, the sciatic nerve penetrates and passes through the piriformis muscle.”
 According to Dr. Rosen, this ailment, commonly seen in runners and ice skaters, can occur during general exercise or with sedentary activity levels.

 The first line of treatment for this painful ailment is physical therapy and regular stretching.
 Stretching and doing the appropriate physical therapy exercises can both strengthen and relax the piriformis muscle.
 “Medications are seldom helpful in treating piriformis syndrome as it is a mechanical – not metabolic or illness-oriented – condition,” explained Dr. Rosen.